jpulse-net/jpulse-framework/docs/dev/work-items.md

 - fix user tests
 - no need to patch existing docs in users collection

-### W-033: tests: fix ECMAScript Modules infrastructure; consolidate configuration - v0.3.8
+### W-033, v0.3.8: tests: fix ECMAScript Modules infrastructure; consolidate configuration
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - issue with tests clean, it does not work
 - issue with ECMAScript Modules loading